 We must be attentive to DEI, diversity, equity, and inclusion in our collecting going forward, looking for publications from both mainstream and small independent publishers about racial minorities, religious minorities, LBGTQ+ persons, and other under represented peoples in the various world faiths, their experiences and difficulties, both primary and secondary sources.
-Consider online, open access, as well as traditional paper formats.
+Consider online/electronic, open access, as well as traditional paper formats.
+Finding these materials, which may be outside our GOBI approval system, takes more time for the subject librarian to do.

 We anticipate collecting electronic research data subsets created by faculty and students from our electronic resources.

 Students from Lansing Bible College, who pursue an individualized Ph.D. program awarded through M.S.U., make heavy use of specifically focused scriptural, exegetical, and pastoral collections at LBC and other private schools.
-University of Michigan Libraries and the libraries of Hope, Calvin, Aquinas, and Spring Arbor, Colleges, and University of Detroit-Mercy probably collect religious studies more heavily than we do.
+University of Michigan Libraries and the libraries of Michigan's small Christian denomination affiliated colleges, such as Hope, Calvin, Aquinas, Spring Arbor, and University of Detroit-Mercy probably collect more deeply in denominational religious studies materials than we do.

 Human medicine: medical humanities, collected by medical selector in R-RZ